Associate Professor (Host-Parasite Interactions)

 Research / Scholarly Activities

-Dr. Wasmuth's lab uses genomics, bioinformatics to study parasitic worms (helminths).
+Dr. Wasmuth's lab uses genomics, and bioinformatics to study parasitic worms (helminths).

 The two main themes are: